OrfeasZ/ZHMModSDK/README.md

 ## Usage (mod loader & mods)

-1. Download the latest version of the mod loader and the mods by going [here](https://github.com/OrfeasZ/ZHMModSDK/releases/latest), and downloading `mod-loader-RelWithDebInfo.zip` and `mods-RelWithDebInfo.zip`.
-These zip files contain the mod loader and a few mods respectively.
+1. Download the latest version of the mod loader and the mods by going [here](https://github.com/OrfeasZ/ZHMModSDK/releases/latest), and downloading `ZHMModSDK-Release.zip`.
+This zip file contains the mod loader and a few sample mods.

-2. Extract the contents of the `mod-loader-RelWithDebInfo.zip` archive to `<drive>:\Path\To\HITMAN3\Retail`, where `<drive>:\Path\To\HITMAN3` is the path to your Hitman 3 installation directory.
-This will be at `C:\Program Files\EpicGames\HITMAN3` by default.
+2. Extract the contents of the `ZHMModSDK-Release.zip` archive to `<drive>:\Path\To\HITMAN3\Retail`, where `<drive>:\Path\To\HITMAN3` is the path to your Hitman 3 installation directory.
+This will be at `C:\Program Files\EpicGames\HITMAN3` or `C:\Program Files (x86)\Steam\steamapps\common\HITMAN 3` by default.
 Make sure that you extract the files in the `Retail` folder and not the root `HITMAN3` folder.

-3. Create a new folder called `mods` inside the `Retail` folder you extracted the mod loader to.

-4. Extract the `.dll` files from the `mods-RelWithDebInfo.zip` archive to the `mods` folder you created in the previous step.
-You can find a description of what each mod does below.

-5. Run the game like you normally would.
+3. Run the game like you normally would.

-6. When the game opens, you'll see a dialog asking you which mods you'd like to use.
+4. When the game opens, you'll see a dialog asking you which mods you'd like to use.
 Select them and press OK.
 You might need to restart your game for some of them to work.

-7. ...
+5. ...

-8. Profit?
+6. Profit?

 > NOTE: You can at any time change the mods you're using by pressing the `~` key and selecting them, or by editing the `mods.ini` file inside your game's `Retail` folder.